sibilu-01/passwordScheme/README.md

   3) run npm start

 To generate csv files ((text21 & mergept21 -> csv) and (colourpwscheme's logs -> csv))
-  1) go python-parser and refer to the readme file inside that folder
+  1) go pythonParser and refer to the readme file inside that folder